joaohbracht/merge-data-api/README.md

 ```

 > With this command you will can test the API to find a specific company with a part of company name and your zip code

+## Setup and run with Makefile

+* Get start with command `make run` to install dependencies and run application;
+* Use the command `make update` to migrate the table and merge data from csv;
+* Use the command `make get` to find a company information.